chaithanyapoluru3/Capstone_Project_ALPHA7/README.md

 # Performance Optimization of EE Architecture For Software Defined Vehicles

 # Introduction
 In embedded systems, communication between devices is crucial for data transfer, synchronization, and control.
 This project focuses on three widely-used communication protocols: CAN (Controller Area Network), I2C (Inter-Integrated Circuit), and SPI (Serial Peripheral Interface).
-                           CAN is designed for real-time data transfer in noisy environments, widely employed in automotive and industrial systems.
+<br> CAN is designed for real-time data transfer in noisy environments, widely employed in automotive and industrial systems.
 I2C, a simple two-wire protocol, facilitates low-speed communication between a master and multiple slave devices, making it ideal for embedded systems like sensors and displays.
 SPI, a high-speed full-duplex protocol, is used for efficient, low-latency communication between a master and peripherals like memory devices and sensors.
                          Together, these protocols form the backbone of communication in modern embedded systems, enabling seamless data exchange across various applications.